David Copperfield (illusionist): Personal life

 In 1993 at a Berlin celebrity gala Copperfield met German supermodel Claudia Schiffer when he brought her on stage to participate in a mind-reading act and his flying illusion, and in January 1994 they became engaged.
 During the engagement, Schiffer sometimes appeared on stage with Copperfield to act as his special guest assistant in illusions including being sawn in half.
 She also appeared alongside Copperfield in David Copperfield: 15 Years of Magic (1994), a documentary in which she played the role of a reporter interviewing him, and at the end of which they reprised their performance of the "Flying" illusion.
 After a nearly six-year engagement, in September 1999 they announced their separation, citing work schedules.

-In 1997, Copperfield purchased a 16,000-square-foot, quadruplex penthouse in New York City, originally built for Stewart R. Mott, for $7.4 million.
+In 1997, Copperfield purchased a 16,000 ft2, quadruplex penthouse in New York City, originally built for Stewart R. Mott, for $7.4 million.
 In 2015, a valve failed in the pump room that had machinery for the lap pool in the penthouse, and water flooded his penthouse apartment as well as multiple floors of the New York City apartment building on East 57th Street.
 According to a lawsuit against him, “Copperfield abandoned the unit in or about 2018,” laying off a housekeeper, a house manager and a handyman.

 In April 2006, he and two female assistants were robbed at gunpoint after a performance in West Palm Beach, Florida.
 His assistants handed over their money, passports, and a cell phone.
 According to his police statement, Copperfield did not hand over anything, claiming that he used sleight of hand to hide his possessions, although later admitting that doing so was "a reflex that could have got me shot."
 One of the assistants wrote down most of the license plate number, and the suspects were later arrested, charged, and sentenced.

 Copperfield's girlfriend Chloé Gosselin, a French fashion model 28 years his junior, gave birth to his daughter in 2010.
 Copperfield has two other children, a son and a daughter.

 In July 2016, Copperfield purchased the residence at 1625 Enclave Court in Las Vegas's Summerlin community for $17.55 million.